The Sale Authority Racket

 The vast majority of Americans, then and now, oppose horse slaughter.
 Sen. Burns defended his actions with, "I'm in the livestock business, and I've bought and sold horses all my life.
 Basically, the marketplace works."
 But he knew what he was doing.
 When horses can be bought as cheaply as $10 - $25 each, there is money to be made in the horse market by selling them for their meat price.
 The Burns Amendment’s Sale Authority has sent thousands of wild horses and burros to monstrous deaths in foreign slaughter plants.

 While the bureau has always denied that they sell animals for slaughter, they’ve been doing it for decades.
-This was brought to the public’s attention when journalist Dave Philipps revealed more than 1700 wild horses had gone to one man, a kill buyer: All the Missing Horses: What Happened to the Wild Horses Tom Davis Bought From the Gov't?
+This was brought to the public’s attention when journalist David Philipps revealed more than 1700 wild horses had gone to one man, a kill buyer: All the Missing Horses: What Happened to the Wild Horses Tom Davis Bought From the Gov't?